ddbj/submission-excel2xml/README.md

 ### Enter metadata in the excel

-Enter metadata and data files in the 'Submission', 'Experiment', 'Run' and 'Run-file' sheets of the excel.
+Enter metadata and data files in the 'Submission', 'Experiment', 'Run' and 'Run-file' sheets of the excel "metadata_dra.xlsx".
 See our [website](https://www.ddbj.nig.ac.jp/dra/submission-e.html#metadata) for metadata and 'Readme' sheet of the excel for details.
 See 'example-0001_dra_metadata.xlsx' for example.